 In order to minimize the possibility of food-borne illness, simplify food handling methods.
 For example, commercial products, such as store bought potato, macaroni, or pasta salads, are easy to use and easy to handle.
-We recommend that these products be used, rather than preparing them ahead of time or in the booth.
+We recommend that these products be used, rather than trying to prepare them ahead of time or in the booth.